 Lily's first surgery

-Before the surgery, Julia and Jeremy met with Lily’s surgeon, Thomas Spray, MD, chief of the Division of Cardiothoracic Surgery at CHOP.
+Before the surgery, Julia and Jeremy met with Lily’s surgeon, Thomas Spray, MD, the now retired chief of the Division of Cardiothoracic Surgery at CHOP.

 “Dr. Spray has that personality that makes you feel comfortable,” Julia says.
 “He’s very reassuring and explained exactly what he would do.
 I was confident that everything was going to turn out okay.”